savsuth/Jobify/README.md

 An unconstrained LLM pipeline for job search encounters two predictable failure modes.
 Aggregated postings introduce noise that the source data itself may fail to identify, including stale listings, duplicates across platforms, and positions requiring qualifications the candidate does not possess.
 Similarly, a model tasked with tailoring a resume for each posting, without explicit constraints on what it can assert, may fabricate experience or introduce unsupported claims, leading to more significant issues during resume generation.

-Jobify addresses both failure modes by strictly separating deterministic validation from model-driven reasoning.
+Jobify addresses both failure modes by separating deterministic validation from model-driven reasoning.
 Before a posting enters the working pipeline, its location, employment type, role, and cross-source identity are resolved through code.
 Only postings that pass this initial validation are evaluated against their job descriptions and assigned an ATS score.
 Two purpose-built agents then take over.
 The first assesses the alignment between the posting and the candidate's master resume.
 The second determines whether tailoring the resume would improve the match and, when appropriate, generates the tailored resume according to the requirements.

 For every qualifying job, the system generates the corresponding resume in PDF and LaTeX formats and records the application details in an Excel tracker.